Moving to a new home and wanna lift the carpet.Gosh, What a mess under it!

 3. Chip the glue with a putty knife

-In the case, it is general adhesive, before applying adhesive removal, scrap the dry glue patches with a putty knife.
+In this case, it is general adhesive, before applying adhesive removal, scrap the dry glue patches with a putty knife.
 It will somehow clear the surface and you may not need more removal in this way.
 So, if the glue is yellow, scrap off its dry pieces by chipping.

 4. Apply adhesive removal on carpet glue

 Now it’s time to apply adhesive removal.
-For this purpose it is advised to check the instruction menu on the box.
+For this purpose, it is advised to check the instruction menu on the box.
 Use a paintbrush to apply it to the glue areas.
 To soften it, apply a coat of mineral spirit after every coat of adhesive removal.
 This will keep it wet

 5. Wait to set it